 - A. The minutes are to be edited by the executive committee.
 It shall be authorized to edit into the Bylaws the changes adopted by the General Council in session.
-Such changes shall be brought to the attention of the constituency no later than the next District Council. by letter or other means of district publications. - B. Each accredited minister shall receive a copy free of charge.
+Such changes shall be brought to the attention of the constituency by letter or other means of district publications. - B. Each accredited minister shall receive a copy free of charge.
 Assemblies and/or individuals may purchase copies by paying the cost of publication and distribution.
 Orders should be sent to the district office. - C. To avoid delay in advising our constituency of any change in policies, all such changes are to be placed in the hands of our ministers by being published in the first issue of the Pentecostal Gleaner following district council or by special mailing from the district office.